Kulicke & Soffa Industries (KLIC)

 AI Analysis | Feedback

-- Die Attach Equipment: Machines designed for precisely picking and placing semiconductor dies onto various substrates.
+- Die-Attach Equipment: Machines for attaching semiconductor dies to substrates.

 AI Analysis | Feedback

-Kulicke & Soffa Industries (KLIC) sells primarily to other companies (B2B) within the semiconductor manufacturing industry.
+Kulicke & Soffa Industries (KLIC) sells primarily to other companies, not individuals.

 AI Analysis | Feedback